MileHacker Logo

 • Share Experiences Thoughtfully: Share your travel experiences respectfully, avoiding generalizations or stereotypes.

-• Minimize Waste: Reduce your consuming plastic products by using a refillable bottle and refillable bag.
+• Minimize Waste: Reduce your plastic consumption by using a refillable bottle and reusable bag.
 Dispose of trash properly.

 • Conserve Resources: Be mindful of water and energy usage in your accommodation.

-• Respect Nature: If you visit natural areas, stay on marked trails and do not disturb wildlife or natural habitats.
+• Show Respect for the environment: If you visit natural areas, stay on marked trails and do not disturb wildlife or natural habitats.

 • Carbon Footprint: Consider offsetting your travel-related carbon emissions.